-Please be careful about what you commit yourself to in terms of unlimited liability if you are completing an internship outside of Germany.
+Please be careful about what you commit yourself to in terms of unlimited liability.

 You should be aware that it will take more time to be able to find an internship position if you do not speak any German.

 Please discuss the details of your internship with your thesis supervisor before signing any internship contracts.